rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(result); // 5.333333333333333
 ````

 The pattern is the same.
-We pass a collector to collect() and it performs the average
+We pass a collector to `collect()` and it performs the average
 for us.
 This time, we needed to pass a function to tell the collector what to average.
 We
-used a method reference, which returns an int upon execution.
+used a method reference, which returns an `int` upon execution.
 With primitive streams,
-the result of an average was always a double, regardless of what type is being averaged.
+the result of an average was always a `double`, regardless of what type is being averaged.
 For
-collectors, it is a Double since those need an Object.
+collectors, it is a `Double` since those need an `Object`.

 Often, you’ll find yourself interacting with code that was written prior to Java 8.
 This
 means that it will expect a Collection type rather than a Stream type.
 No problem.
 You